RallyTools/RallyRestToolkitForPython/README.rst

        Eliminated use of six package.
        Added support for Risk, Objective, KeyResult and CapacityPlan* entities.
-       Fixed bug in restapi.getAllUsers that prevented retrieval of Users beyond the first chunk Explicitly state support for Python 3.9, 3.10, 3.11 and 3.12 Drop any mention of support for versions 3.8 and earlier
+       Fixed bug in restapi.getAllUsers that prevented retrieval of Users beyond the first chunk Adjusted restapi.py treatment of headers to allow multiple pyral.Rally instances (could be various users...).
+       Explicitly state support for Python 3.9, 3.10, 3.11 and 3.12
+       Drop any mention of support for versions 3.8 and earlier.

    **1.5.2**
        Fixed query builder so that multi-condition queries thet include subset or range conditions